Where to Get Cheap or Free College Text Books

 EBookee.org – EBOOKEE is a search engine of ebooks on the Internet and does not upload or store any files on its server, but instead links to locations that offer the book

 OERcommons.org– OER Commons is a public digital library of open educational resources.
-Explore, create, and collaborate with educators around the world to improve curriculum.
+Explore, create, and collaborate with educators around the world to improve the curriculum.

 IntechOpen– Read, share and download more than 3350 peer-reviewed Open Access books